doheonhan/LSH/README.md

 # LLM SMOTE Hybrid (LSH)
 ## |Paper|
-* Hybrid Minority Oversampling via LLM-Generated Seeds and SMOTE Expansion
+* Synthetic Data Generation Tabular Data via LLM-Seeds and SMOTE Expansion

 ## |How to use|
 ### 1. Data Generation.ipynb: Data generation with SMOTE, LLM, and LSH.
 This includes the generation of few-shot and zero-shot datasets.